|My Favourite Planet > English > People > |

 1. Head of Homer found at Baiae, Italy

-Marble terminal portrait bust of the blind poet Homer, with Greek letters carved on each side.
+Marble herm bust with an imaginary portrait of the poet Homer as an elderly blind man, with Greek letters carved on each side of the terminus.

 White marble.
 Height: 57.15 cm (22.5 inches).